agileteams/manager-README/README.md

 # manager-README: My leadership readme/operating manual

 _This file was inspired by https://larahogan.me/blog/first-one-on-one-questions/ and a manager job posting I saw which requested a link to a manager-README, if available, in lieu of a cover letter.
+My search found a lot of people who have created them (https://managerreadme.com/community) and showed that:_
-My search showed that some people think these files are valuable, and some think they are a self-centered waste of time.
-What do you think?_
+* _some people think these files are valuable (e.g. https://medium.com/@kawomersley/why-and-how-to-share-your-manager-readme-plus-heres-mine-8a4fe188ee1b), and_
+* _some think they are a self-centered waste of time (e.g. https://medium.com/@skamille/i-hate-manager-readmes-20a0dd9a70d0)._
+_What do you think?_

 ## My Leadership Philosophy